 The preferred lift station sites are located approximately 180 to 220 feet from Alama Pintado Creek indicating there may be groundwater present.
-During final design, a Registered California Geotechnical Engineer should be retained to conduct a field investigation and analyze the proximity to groundwater and provide recommendations for the buoyancy forces and soil pressure due to ground water that can be used when designing the lift station structures.
+Recent ground water monitoring at the Grand LS site conducted by LOCSD indicated that groundwater is present from 8 to 10 below the ground surface.
+During final design, a Registered California Geotechnical Engineer should be retained to conduct a field investigation and analyze the proximity to groundwater at both lift station locations and provide recommendations for the buoyancy forces and soil pressure due to ground water that can be used when designing the lift station structures.